A) ADMINISTRATION OF THE LEAGUE

 1f.
 Anyone receiveing a bye or walk-over shall be allowed 10 minutes practice.

 1g.
-All matches to commence at time stated on entry sheet and are 21 up.
+All matches to commence at time stated by the Competition Secretary and are 21 up.

 1h.
 Any player who is not present at the official starting time will be scratched.
 This rule to be included on all entry forms.